solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     If the extension you are attempting to allowlist is not present in the list, it may not be supported in the version of PostgreSQL you are using.
 You can review the [supported extension versions in the Microsoft docs](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#extension-versions).
 Alternatively, you can run the query, `SELECT * FROM pg_available_extensions;`, against your database.

-3. Some extensions must also be included in the server's shared preloaded libraries.
-Of the extensions you use in this lab, `pg_cron` needs to be preloaded at the server start.
+3. Some extensions must be included in the server's shared preloaded libraries.
+Of the extensions you use in this lab, `pg_cron` must be preloaded at the server start.
 Clear the search box on the **Server parameters** page and enter `shared_preload`.
 Expand the **VALUE** dropdown list, then locate the `PG_CRON` extension and ensure it is checked.
 This extension is preloaded by default, so you are verifying its state and should not have to make any changes.

     ![On the Server parameters page of the Azure Database for PostgreSQL Flexible Server, shared_preload is entered and highlighted in the search bar and the PG_CRON extension are selected and highlighted.](media/postgresql-server-parameters-shared-preloaded-libraries-pg-cron.png)